allegro/ralph/docs/installation/installation.md

 On the other hand, if you are developer, we strongly suggest using our `Vagrant` inside the `vagrant` directory with many development *bells and whistles* included.

-## Debian/Ubuntu package - buster/bionic and newer - recommended
+## Ubuntu package - bionic and newer - recommended

 This is a quick introduction on how to install Ralph on Ubuntu 18.04 Bionic.
-It installs Ralph in a Vagrant environment, but the commands can be adjusted and used for installation on any other Ubuntu 18.04 machine.

 We introduced some changes in the Ubuntu 18.04 Bionic package: